Skip to Main Content

 12. Chief Budget Officer

-1. Student Financial Aid shall be the single office designated to coordinate and administer financial aid and scholarships at the University of North Florida.
+1. The Office of Student Financial Aid shall be the single office designated to coordinate and administer financial aid and scholarships at the University of North Florida.

 1. Institutional resources include all federal, state, institutional, foundation and other aid programs that are locally administered.